kiankaas/personal-soccer-stats-analysis/README.md

 ### Correlation Matrix Analysis

-After encoding the dataset, we generated a **correlation matrix** to explore relationships between different match factors.
+After encoding the dataset, I generated a **correlation matrix** to explore relationships between different match factors.
 This matrix uses the **Pearson correlation coefficient**, which measures the strength and direction of linear relationships between variables on a scale from **-1 to +1**:

 - +1 → Strong positive correlation (as one variable increases, the other also increases).
 - -1 → Strong negative correlation (as one variable increases, the other decreases).